ryanburnette/authentication/README.md

 ## About

-Back when I used Ruby on Rails, I loved how quickly I could build an app with user-friendly authentication using [Devise](https://github.com/heartcombo/devise).
-There are similar options for Node.js and Express, but none of them met my needs, so I wrote this.
+Back when I was primarily using Ruby on Rails, I loved how quickly I could get straight-forward user authentication going with [Devise](https://github.com/heartcombo/devise).
+This isn't meant to be as robust, but it is meant to be quick.

 This library is not a suggestion of the right way to do anything, or advice on how you should do something.
 It's just how I do it on some of the apps I work on.

-You give this library some options, and it gives you what you need for a basic authentication strategy.
+I use this when I need rapid deployment, and authentication is required, but not of utmost concern.

 ## Strategy

-This library provides an authentication strategy where you'll have a list of users who, when they initiate a signin, are sent an email that contains an exchangeToken which is exchanged for a token (jwt), that is passed to requests as a header `Authorization: Bearer [token]` to authenticate requests.
+This authentication strategy is one where you have a static users list.
+Those users request an exchagneToken which they are then able to exchange for a token.
+The token is passed along with all subsequent API requests.

 ## Configuration